marbetschar/marco.betschart.name/areas/README.md

 ---
-description: |
-  An area of responsibility is "a sphere of activity with a **standard to be maintained over time.**"
+description: "a sphere of activity with a standard to be maintained over time."
 ---

 # Areas

 An area does not have a specific goal, nor does it have a deadline.
-The characteristics of an area are:
+The characteristics are:

 - **standard** to be maintained
 - **indefinite** end date